davidtranhq/davidtranhq.github.io/_posts/2024-02-18-bug-post-mortem-race-condition.md

 toc: true
 ---

 I like re-analyzing hard-to-find bugs (bugs that aren't immediately found after a second inspection of the code) because they reveal a logical fault in our mental models of code.
-Reflecting on how these bugs came to be lets me fix these faults, as well as think of "antidotes"—strategies on how I should change my coding style in the future to prevent them.
+Reflecting on how these bugs came to be lets me fix these faults, as well as think of "antidotes"—changes I can make to my coding style to prevent the bugs in the future.

 The following snippet is a concurrent queue in C++ and a simple test testing for a race condition: